comp1100/comp1100.github.io/_sources/workshops/Week_4_repositories.md

 ⏱️ 10 minutes - Group

+One team member should be nominated as a 'team leader' for this exercise.
+Your legend will ask your team leader for their Github username and will send a separate invite to enable this team leader to create a repository.

-One team member should create a repository for the team.
-This MUST be follow the following format:
+The team leader  member should create a repository for the team.
+This MUST follow the format:

 ```[Day]_[Time]_Team_[XY]```